alianoroozi/PRISM-Leak/README.md

 # About
-**PRISM-InterLeak** is a tool to compute **information leakage** of concurrent probabilistic programs.
-It takes as input a program written in the [PRISM language](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction) and analyzes the information leakage of the program.
-It computes various types of information leakage, including expected, minimum, maximum, bounded time, etc.
+**PRISM-Leak** is a tool to evaluate **secure information flow** of concurrent probabilistic programs, written in the [PRISM language](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction).
+PRISM-Leak contains two packages, a qualitative package that checks observational determinism and a quantitative package which computes various types of information leakage, including expected, minimum, maximum, and bounded time, using a trace-based algorithm and a back-bisimulation algorithm.

 The tool is built upon the [PRISM model checker](http://www.prismmodelchecker.org/).
 PRISM compiles a program written in the PRISM language, builds a discrete-time Markov chain model of the program and stores it using BDDs (Binary Decision Diagrams) and MTBDDs (Multi-Terminal Binary Decision Diagrams).
-PRISM-InterLeak uses these data structures to extract the set of reachable states and also create a sparse matrix containing the transitions.
-It then employs a depth-first path exploration algorithm to find all paths and traces of the program.
-For each trace, it computes the probability of the trace and the posterior entropy of the secret induced by the trace.
-Using these values, PRISM-InterLeak computes the *exact* values for each variant of the information leakage.
+PRISM-Leak uses these data structures to extract the set of reachable states and also create a sparse matrix containing the transitions.
+It then verifies observational determinism or computes the amount of information leakage.

-A main difference of PRISM-InterLeak and other related leakage quantification tools is that PRISM-InterLeak takes into account *intermediate leakages*.
+A main difference of PRISM-Leak and other related leakage quantification tools is that PRISM-Leak takes into account *intermediate leakages*.
 This is suitable for *concurrent* programs, in which the attacker is able to observe intermediate values of publicly observable variables.

 # Installation
 Compiling:
 ```
-cd prism-interleak
+cd prism-leak
 make
 ```

 # Usage
-Change directory to `bin` and run `prism` with `-interleak` switch:
+Change directory to `bin` and run `prism`:
 ```
 cd bin
-prism  -interleak [options] <model-file> [more-options]
+prism  [options] <model-file> [more-options]
 ```
 Options: